 The interdisciplinary project, which is housed at CYFS, also includes nonprofit community center partners, an on-site project coordinator, bilingual research translators and a public health service dentist to examine perceptions held by Latino immigrants in Lincoln on dental aesthetics, dietary composition and daily dental hygiene.

 “We have a team of people from various disciplines, and we each come in with different questions to contribute something unique,” Willis said.
 “It’s a good, mixed team, and that helps enrich the research.”

-Researchers worked with David Brown, professor of oral biology at the University of Nebraska College of Dentistry, and other UNMC dental faculty and students, to collect data from 150 adults at the El Centro de las Américas in Lincoln.
+Researchers worked with David Brown, professor of oral biology at the UNMC College of Dentistry, and other dental faculty and students, to collect data from 150 adults at the El Centro de las Américas in Lincoln.
 With the help of dental students and hygienists, families visited the center and completed questionnaires about diet, hygiene and their perceptions of dental care, and received a quick dental exam.
 Anyone needing dental care was referred to local dentists.

 Data will be used to design an intervention study for both urban and rural settings in Nebraska to enhance dental health status and oral health literacy among immigrant families.
 Researchers also aim to provide immigrant communities with information to improve dietary patterns and reduce potential psychological distress that comes from poor dental health.

 Willis-Esqueda notes that much of everyday life focuses around the mouth — speech, food and attractiveness, for example.
 Dental health, she said, is a major indicator of one’s health and vibrancy.